rev22/compy/README.md

 ## History of the tool

 The `compy` script was brought to you by Michele Bini.
-The package includes on Oleg Stepura's `convert-config` tool, which was forked from Igor Wiedler's `composer-yaml`.
+The package includes Oleg Stepura's `convert-config` tool, which was forked from Igor Wiedler's `composer-yaml`.